 Cross-Browser Bookmark Sync

 In some instances, you may find yourself using different browsers at different locations.
 For example, you may be in a field office where the computer assigned to you has Firefox installed (and you have no administrative rights) yet you use Chrome on your more regular desktop.
 To deal with such an awkward situation, you need a cross browser sync application.
-X-Marks, which is owned by the same team behind LastPass, is a highly capable cross-browser sync application.
+X-Marks [No Longer Available], which is owned by the same team behind LastPass, is a highly capable cross-browser sync application.
 It is available for Chrome, Safari, Internet Explorer and Firefox.

 The application syncs bookmarks and open tabs so that you can pick up your browser session where you left of.
 We urge you to read our LastPass and X-Marks guide to learn more about how to use these applications to securely sync your browsing sessions.